PierreDuc/ts-method-cache/README.md

 ## Limitations

 It's not possible to store complex objects using `StorageCache` or `SessionCache`, like it is using `MemoryCache`.
-If the object stored has methods or any other fancy stuff, this will likely not work.
+If the object stored has methods or any other fancy stuff, this will most likely not work.

 As for now, the only complex return types possible for cache based on Storage is a `Promise`.